 Intuitively, I know I have grown, yet for so many years I used alcohol to mask or hide my feelings of the distant hurts, struggles, shame, guilt and regret.
 My addiction was brought forward into my present reality like a back pack full of weighted emotions and perceptions.

 Today, I have done much recovery into reexamining my past and have written down many character defects that I carry with me today.

-Yes the back pack is lighter today, because I chose a new path for my life without alcohol.
-I have discovered fulfillment in small simple pleasures and attitudes, because my perception has changed.
+The backpack is lighter today because I chose a new path for my life without alcohol.
+I have discovered fulfillment in small simple pleasures and attitudes because my perception has changed.

 Now don’t think for a moment that I am a saint.
 I have only tapped into a resource that was always there and I trusted sporadically.

 Today, I trust it thoroughly.
 It guides me when I center my attention with it, and fully believe it has my ultimate good in mind for me.
 It can help your life as well only if you believe and trust it is there.

 This experience is available to all of us and truthfully, when I was drinking I felt it as well.
 However, being sober for many years has provided me a clarity in my perception or thinking.
 It has transformed my perception of the world.